 The Rich text editor supports spell checking, which is discussed in the Customizing User Interface topic.

-In the last screenshot, you can see that the Rich text editor interface contains usual text formatting elements.
+In the last screenshot, you can see that the Rich text editor interface contains the usual text formatting elements.
 Let us go through them:

 To change a value of a formatting element, you can select one from a drop-down list.
 If the element defines a numeric value, you can type it in:

-The first button group in Rich text editor contains the following buttons (from left to right): Cut, Copy, Paste, Paste as plain text, Paste from Word, Undo, and Redo:
+The first button group in the Rich text editor contains the following buttons (from left to right): Cut, Copy, Paste, Paste as plain text, Paste from Word, Undo, and Redo:

 Also, some of these operations can be done using the following key combinations:

-The second button group in Rich text editor contains the following buttons (from left to right): Find, Replace, and Select All:
+The second button group in the Rich text editor contains the following buttons (from left to right): Find, Replace, and Select All: